SOCIAL SECURITY NOTICES AND LETTERS

 WHAT OPTIONS ARE AVAILABLE TO LIMITED ENGLISH SPEAKING INDIVIDUALS?

-We have a plan to gradually make notices available in various languages.
+We plan to gradually make notices available in various languages.
 Because our Spanish speaking population is the largest group of limited English speaking individuals, we have made almost all SSI notices available in Spanish.
 Notices that are not available in Spanish include a Spanish cover letter offering translation services from a local Social Security office.

 WHAT SHOULD YOU DO IF YOU HAVE TROUBLE UNDERSTANDING OR RESPONDING TO OUR NOTICE?